 These are far from the only reasons for Bitcoin’s surge.

 Like stocks, there are a million different factors that could impact Bitcoin’s price.
-For instance, popular Bitcoin exchange Bitfinex is having trouble moving money from its Taiwanese based bank.
+For instance, popular cryptocurrency exchange Bitfinex is having trouble moving money from its Taiwanese based bank.
 Experts actually believe this is causing the cryptocurrency to increase in value instead of drop.
 This and many other related news items contribute to the rapid change in Bitcoin’s price.

 Should you invest in Bitcoin?

 Bitcoin is at all-time highs right now.
 Many cryptocurrency investors feel that it could come crashing down, as it has in the past.
-If that’s true, investing in Bitcoin now could mean losing a good chunk of your original investment.
+If that’s true, investing in cryptocurrencies now could mean losing a good chunk of your original investment.
 At the same time, the cryptocurrency could keep rising without fail, which would make your investment worth significantly more than before.

 If you want to play it safe, you could wait for Bitcoin to come down in price, or invest in another, more affordable cryptocurrency.
 If you really want to invest in the cryptocurrency and think it might keep breaking records, you could always buy some ‘coins through Coinbase.